shaswat-087/Waste-Management/README.md

-Here’s a rewritten **README.md** for your Waste Management project that’s clear, professional, and engaging:

----

-# 🌍 Smart Waste Management System
+#  Smart Waste Management System

 ## 📖 Overview
 This project is a **web-based Waste Management System** built with **Flask (Python)**, **HTML**, **CSS**, and **Pandas**.
 It promotes sustainable practices by gamifying waste management — users can register, earn points for eco-friendly actions, and track their progress on a leaderboard.
 The system also integrates an interactive map of waste facilities across India using **Folium**.